-- A construction failure can result in massive property damage.
-In NCO Group, Duffy + Fulginiti obtained a $28,200,000 verdict for property owners who suffered catastrophic losses due to failures in construction sequencing that ultimately resulted in the virtual destruction of several businesses by way of flooding.
-While the defendants argued that they were not negligent, or that their negligence did not cause the damages suffered by the plaintiffs, the jury clearly found otherwise.
+- In NCO Group, Duffy + Fulginiti obtained a $28,200,000 verdict for property owners who suffered catastrophic losses due to failures in construction sequencing.
+The errors ultimately resulted in the virtual destruction of several businesses from flooding.
+While defendants argued that they were either not negligent or that their mistakes did not cause the damages suffered by the plaintiffs, the jury clearly found otherwise.

-- Duffy + Fulginiti recovered $19,250,000 for a construction worker who became paralyzed due to inadequate safety precautions on a job site, which resulted in the worker being struck in the back by a beam during crane operations.
-Since the crane operator was the accident victim’s co-worker, the case focused on the negligent operations of the site in general (as the settlement is confidential, we cannot identify the parties).
+- A $19,250,000 confidential settlement was obtained for a construction worker who became paralyzed due to inadequate safety precautions on a job site, which resulted in the worker being struck in the back by a beam during crane operations.
+The case focused on the negligent operations of the site in general.

-- In Voce, a 49 year old union glazer was caused to suffer a permanent hip injury, resulting in his inability to return work, when the ladder he was working on, collapsed into a nearby ditch.
-The jury returned a $6,500,000 verdict for Mr. and Mrs. Voce, finding the general contractor negligent by providing an unsafe working environment for Mr. Voce and his co-workers.
+- In Voce, Duffy + Fulginiti's client, a 49-year-old union glazier, suffered a permanent hip injury when the ladder he was working on collapsed into a nearby ditch, resulting in his inability to return to work.
+The jury returned a $6,500,000 verdict for Mr. and Mrs. Voce, finding the general contractor negligent by providing an unsafe working environment for our client and his co-workers.

 - In Mangano, a high school administrator came to Duffy + Fulginiti for help after she slipped on wet flooring glue that had been applied by a flooring contractor.
 While the defense admitted spreading the glue, they claimed that Mrs. Mangano was not watching where she was walking, and should have seen the bright white glue on the floor.
 Through depositions of defense corporate representatives, it was discovered that while the contractor had prepared a company safety manual, it never distributed it to their employees as it burdensome to do so.
 Mrs. Mangano claimed severe pain in her leg, which, while it did not appear on MRIs or X-Rays, was identified as RSD/CRPS, a post-traumatic pain syndrome linked to her accident.
 The defense denied the diagnosis of RSD/CRPS, and blamed her pain on a prior accident and/or prior medical conditions.
 In the end, the firm secured a $5,000,000 settlement for Mr. and Mrs. Mangano to compensate them for Mrs. Mangano’s pain, limitations, wage loss and medical bills.

 - In Zarzecki, Duffy + Fulginiti represented the family of a cellular infrastructure technician who died after falling 10 stories from a Philadelphia rooftop.
-While the defendants argued that Mr. Zarzecki, the job foreman, was responsible for failing to wear the provided fall protection, Duffy + Fulginiti argued that the focus should be on the building owners, property managers and general contractor’s poor planning and design of the project, not the workers who are simply trying to get the job done.
-The firm successfully negotiated a $4,450,000 million settlement from multiple defendants.
+The defendants argued that Mr. Zarzecki, the job foreman, was responsible for failing to wear the provided fall protection.
+Duffy + Fulginiti argued that the focus should be on the poor planning and design of the project on behalf of the building's owners, property managers and general contractor, not the workers trying to get the job done.
+The firm successfully negotiated this settlement from multiple defendants.

-- Duffy + Fulginiti recovered $3,700,000 for a construction worker who was injured in a motor vehicle accident on a job site.
-His vehicle flipped over, causing fractures to his pelvis, requiring surgeries.
+- In a confidential settlement, Duffy + Fulginiti recovered $3,700,000 for a construction worker who was injured in a motor vehicle accident on a job site.
+His vehicle flipped over, causing fractures to his pelvis and requiring surgeries.
 The defense contended that the plaintiff was responsible for his incident and was driving too fast for the conditions of the project.

-- A $2,900,000 settlement was obtained on behalf of an undocumented construction worker who was injured when the scaffold he was working on tipped over.
+- Duffy + Fulginiti obtained a $2,900,000 settlement on behalf of an undocumented construction worker who was injured when the scaffold he was working on tipped over.

 - In Davia, Duffy + Fulginiti obtained a $1,900,000 million settlement for a contractor who suffered multiple injuries after a fall from scaffolding that had been improperly and unsafely built by another contractor on a construction site.